austinmaguire/ca-historic-shellfish-analysis/README.md

-# California Historical Shellfish Fisheries Analysis
+# California Historic Shellfish Fisheries Analysis

 Analysis of commercial shellfish landings in California from 1928-2002 using data from NOAA's ERDDAP server and the California Department of Fish and Game.